 If your company has a NUBIG, any recognized built-in gains (RBIG) could substantially raise the limitation for five years after the ownership change, allowing you to utilize more NOLs or credits.

-On the other hand, if your company has a NUBIL, recognized built-in losses (RBIL) for those five years are treated similarly to the pre-change NOLs and are limited by the annual Section 382 limitation.
+On the other hand, if your company has a NUBIL, recognized built-in losses (RBIL) for those five years are treated similarly to the pre-change NOLs and are limited by the annual IRC Section 382 limitation.

-How Are Section 382 Limitations Calculated?
+How Are IRC Section 382 Limitations Calculated?

 - Base limitation